learn-co-curriculum/dsc-multiple-linear-regression-in-statsmodels-v2-5/README.md

 - 16.1041 + 5.0494 \* 0.5+ (-5.8764) \* 0.5 + 6.3785 = 22.0691 according to the Statsmodels
 - 21.4722 + 5.0494 \* 0.5+ (-5.8764) \* 0.5 + 1.0104 = 22.0691 according to the Scikit-learn model

 The eventual result is the same.
-The extimates for the categorical variables are the same "up to a constant", the difference between the categorical variables, in this case 5.3681, is added in the intercept!
+The estimates for the categorical variables are the same "up to a constant", the difference between the categorical variables, in this case 5.3681, is added in the intercept!

 You can make sure to get the same result in both Statsmodels and Scikit-learn, by dropping out one of the `orig_`-levels.
 This way, you're essentially forcing the coefficient of this level to be equal to zero, and the intercepts and the other coefficients will be the same.